COVID-19 Vaccines Facts

 Common Side Effects

 - Pain, redness, or swelling in the arm where you got the shot

-- Tiredness, headache, muscle pain, chills, fever, or nausea throughout the rest of the body
+- Tiredness, headache, muscle pain, chills, fever, or nausea.

 - If I have recovered from COVID-19 and completed my isolation period, do I still need to get vaccinated with a COVID-19 vaccine?